 In the role of an’honest broker’, Bismarck was also successful in maintaining peace and stability in Europe by settling French political conflicts through negotiations.
 Essentially a careful politician, Bismarck never pursued an imperialistic course in Europe.
 In Africa however, Bismarck followed for a time a policy of imperial conquest, in a manner similar to the other European powers.

-His most important tool in politics was his ability in the successful preparation of complex international developments.
+His most important tool in politics was his ability in the successful preparation of St. Cloud Wildlife Removal international developments.